On this page

 - Infection of the womb (uterus)

-- Some of the pregnancy remaining in the womb
+- Some of the pregnancy remaining in the womb, which may require further treatment

 - Excessive bleeding

-- Damage to the womb or entrance of the womb (cervix).
+- Damage to the womb, entrance to the womb (cervix), or internal organs with surgical abortion.

 If complications do occur, you may need further treatment, including surgery.